robertorcosta/azure-docs.pt-br/articles/azure-sql/database/authentication-aad-service-principal.md

 Para habilitar uma criação de objeto do Azure AD no banco de dados SQL e no Azure Synapse em nome de um aplicativo do Azure AD, as seguintes configurações são necessárias:

-1. Atribuir a identidade do servidor
+1. Atribua a identidade do servidor.
+A identidade do servidor atribuído representa a identidade do sistema gerenciada (MSI).
+Atualmente, a identidade do servidor para o SQL do Azure não oferece suporte a UMI (identidade gerenciada pelo usuário).
     - Para um novo servidor lógico do Azure SQL, execute o seguinte comando do PowerShell:

     ```powershell